GogoVega/Firebase-NodeJS/README.md

 # Firebase-NodeJS

-JavaScript library for Node.js to communicate with Google Firebase.
+Node.js library to communicate with Google Firebase.

 **WARNING**: work in progress!!!